FordJ2/quickfix/README.md

 ###### **how it works**

-`Quickfix` was developed in python to work in inside of Terminal *(command prompt on pc)* for user interaction. `Quickfix` takes advatage of different string manipulation funcions that come with Python, as well as a [spellchecker](https://pypi.org/project/pyspellchecker/).
+`Quickfix` was developed in python to work in inside of Terminal *(command prompt on pc)* for user interaction.
+It takes advatage of different string manipulation funcions that come with Python, as well as a [spellchecker](https://pypi.org/project/pyspellchecker/).